 Other causes of toe pain or a painful toe, include nerve problems, such as a pinched nerve or a neuroma.
 If you have nerve pain causing your toe or toes to hurt, your toes or toe may feel like it is numb (numbness), burning, tingling, or cramping.
 Some people say they feel like a sock is balled up or rolled up under their toes or they have sharp pain.

 Nerve pain is a common reason for your toe to hurt and our doctor may prescribe medicine or make you a custom-made foot orthotic to alleviate your toe pain.
 Some people with nerve problems or pinched nerves require surgery.
+If you do have a pinched nerve or nerve pain in your toes or toe, Dr. Nirenberg is a Fellow of the Association of Extremity Nerve Surgeons.

 Sometimes burning, numbness, tingling or cramping the toes can be due to poor circulation or a circulation issue, neuropathy or other problems.
 If your toe hurts and you have burning, numbness, tingling, cramping, sharp pain or other symptoms, you should see one of our “toe doctors” for an evaluation of your toe problem promptly.
+Read more about how our foot doctors can help alleviate nerve pain in your feet by clicking here.

 Toe Pain due to a Hammertoe, Mallet Toe or Claw Toe